oxur/rucksack/README.md

 Note that without `--decrypt`, only the user and URL are displayed.
 With `--decrypt`, those as well as masked password and password score are displayed.
 To unmask the password, one must also set `--reveal`.

-The default database location used is `./data/creds.db`.
+The default database location depends upon operating system.
+To see the location for your system, you can run `rucksack show db-file`.
 To use another location, the `--db` flag is available.

 The flags `--db`, `--db-pass`, and `--salt` may be set for any subcommand that access the database.